phrp720/aw-sync-suite/README.md

-# aw-sync-agent
+# ActivityWatch Sync Agent | aw-sync-agent

-This is an open-source ActivityWatch sync agent.
-The purpose of this agent is to function as a service, collecting data from ActivityWatch and pushing it to a central monitoring system, Prometheus.
+The ActivityWatch Sync Agent is a free and open-source tool designed to run as a background service.
+It collects data from the ActivityWatch platform and pushes it to a central monitoring system, Prometheus.
+This setup allows for the visualization of collected data using Grafana, providing insightful metrics on user activity.

-Grafana will then be used to visualize the data.
+### Features

+- Data Synchronization: Retrieves and synchronizes user activity data from multiple ActivityWatch instances.
+- Prometheus Integration: Transforms and pushes the data to Prometheus for storage and monitoring.
+- Grafana Visualization: Easily visualize trends and activity metrics in Grafana.
+- Customizable Configuration: Configure which ActivityWatch buckets to include or exclude, and set sync intervals.
 ## Requirements

 - To run this agent by yourself, you need the following: